Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

-The second case we have to handle is the case where we assume the set of paths is inclusion-minimal and induces multiple cycles; we know this is not possible due to Lemma~\ref{single_induced_cycle_existence}.

-The color contiguity criterion does not need to be proved, as we have already proven that any cycle can be turned into a contiguously colored cycle without adding new paths to the set of paths that induces it in Lemma~\ref{cycle_breaking_contiguous_colors}.
-With that being said, we will prove something even stronger; all possible colorings of the cycle that the set of paths $P_1, P_2, \ldots, P_k$ induces are contiguous.
+\textbf{Case 2:} the set of paths is inclusion-minimal and induces multiple cycles; we know this is not possible due to Lemma~\ref{single_induced_cycle_existence}.
+The color contiguity criterion follows immediately, as we have already proven in Lemma~\ref{cycle_breaking_contiguous_colors} that any cycle can be turned into a contiguously colored cycle without adding new paths to the set of paths that induces it. \end{proof}

-Assume we were able to discontiguously color the cycle.
-Pick the discontiguous color that corresponds to the path whose vertex is the earliest in the path from $l_{P_1}$ to $r_{P_1}$.
-If the color is adjacent to three or more different colors, then we can use the BFS tree argument to prove the paths induce a single cycle (i.e., some of the colors in the cycle will not be on the path from $l_{P_1}$ to $r_{P_1}$ in the BFS tree).
-Otherwise, if we have a discontiguous color that is adjacent to two or fewer different colors, then we have an unmerged pair of paths.
-This is not possible, because the input of the cycle-breaking procedure is a path system that is unwrapped, and therefore, merged. \end{proof}